shubhamgrg04/HOODS/README.md

         function myFunction() {...}
         ```

      2. for Variables follow the camel case convention, typing the words in lower-case, only capitalizing the first letter in each word.
+Incase of only one word write it in small

         ```javascript